jbn/RouletteWheels.jl/README.md

 # RouletteWheels

-A package of [fitness proportionate selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection), or Roulette Wheels.
+A package of [fitness proportionate selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) algorithms, or Roulette Wheels.

 The root type for all the algorithms is `RouletteWheel`.
 Each algorithm is a subtype of this abstract type.
 There are three algorithms: `LinearWalk`,